sym-z/arm-to-the-teeth/docs/DEVLOG.md

 - Borders added, overhaul is done.
 I still want to tweak with the textures of the wall.
 The plan now is to make them all use the same color texture, and then make a shader that dims everything at each distance level respectively.
 - Tutorial and death screen use the same background texture.
 - Implemented a new method of shading the walls using shaders assigned to the parents of the walls at each level.
+  - Ran into a weird error that I ended up solving by simply opening up another project in Godot, and then opening this project.
+It was an engine level bug that had a weird fix that I found at this link.